Teach Better or Show Smarter? On Instructions and Exemplars in Automatic Prompt Optimization: Understanding Instruction Optimization and Exemplar Optimization

 \tcbset{enhanced, boxrule=0pt,frame hidden, borderline west={4pt}{0pt}{red}, top=0pt,bottom=0pt, colback=red!5!white, sharp corners}

-For most of the results obtained, we note that iteratively optimizing both instructions \textit{and} exemplars led to the best performance -- this does not come as a surprise because \textbf{1)} optimizing both instructions and exemplars represents a larger joint search space whose optimum is at least equal to or better than individual subspaces and \textbf{2)} optimized instructions and exemplars are inter-dependent, as illustrated by Eq.~\ref{eq:es_io} where $E^*$ is conditional on $I^*$.
-This naturally leads us to answer the second research question: whereas experiments in Tables~\ref{tab:aggregated_results} and \ref{tab:aggregated_results_gemini} expend additional cost by optimizing exemplars \textit{on top of} the optimized instructions, we show that \textbf{1)} such a combinable benefit does not simply root from the additional compute and \textbf{2)} optimally mixing-and-matching IO and ES leads to significant performance improvement {with negligible additional overhead}.
+For most of the results obtained, we note that iteratively optimizing both instructions \textit{and} exemplars led to the best performance.
+This naturally leads us to answer the second research question: whereas experiments in Tables~\ref{tab:aggregated_results} and \ref{tab:aggregated_results_gemini} expend additional cost by optimizing exemplars \textit{on top of} the optimized instructions, we show that \textbf{1)} such a combinable benefit does not simply root from the additional compute and \textbf{2)} optimally mixing-and-matching IO and EO leads to significant performance improvement {with negligible additional overhead}.